kingtor69/flask-boggle/README.md

 Boggle project using Flask and JavaScript, Python, Jinja, *&c.*

 Plays like the board game using code written by me **and** starter code provided by Colt Steele, Rithm School, and/or Springboard.
 (Starter code noted.)

-Jasmine tests and Python unittests written by Tor Kingdon.